 - voter enrolment in more than one-quarter of electoral districts or regions differs from the average by over 10% for more than two months, and voter enrolment in more than 5% of districts or regions differs from the average by over 20% for more than two months, or

 - the number of districts or regions changes.

 The last redivision was completed in October 2021.
-The new State electoral boundaries determined in this redivision will take effect when the writ for the 2022 State election is issued on 1 November 2022.
+The new State electoral boundaries will take effect when the current Parliament dissolves on 1 November 2022.

 We use quotas to work out how many enrolled voters should be in each district and region.
 We calculate quotas at the very start of a redivision to give us a snapshot of enrolled voters in Victoria.

 To find the district quota, we divide the total number of enrolled voters in Victoria by the number of districts (88).

 To find the region quota, we divide the total number of enrolled voters in Victoria by the number of regions (8).